 Have you ever have Orange Cashew Chicken in a Chinese Restaurant?
-Like sit down inside the restaurant and not get take-out?
+I mean actually sit down at the restaurant and not get take-out?
 When I was young my parents owned, operated, and did all the cooking in an Italian Restaurant.
-Even people that have restaurants like to go out to eat and have someone else cook.
+Even people that have restaurants like to go out to eat and have someone else cook once in a while.
 And do the dishes.

 Those crunchy cashews were such a treat to pick up with my chopsticks and have the sweet, candy-like, syrup dripping off them.
 The sauce always created a pool at the bottom and I loved to swirl my rice around in it.

 Another cool factor was the silver serving dishes that were so dramatic when the waiter took the top off at the table and all the steam rose up from the food.

 Topping off the meal with fortune cookies was great too.
 Hearing the family taking turns reading out our ridiculous fortunes was the best way to end the meal.
 I love those memories!
 My kids don’t understand going to a Chinese restaurant and getting the soup, the crunchy cracker strips, and all that goes with it because all the Chinese restaurants in our town are buffets or take-out stations.
 Boo!!!